Austin Ice Bats: History

 The team was established in 1996 and played home games in Luedecke Arena at the Travis County Exposition Center, a multi-purpose building that was furnished with skating ice and dubbed the "Bat Cave" for the games.
 The team was originally a member of the Western Professional Hockey League (WPHL).
 The Ice Bats joined several other WPHL teams in a merger with the Central Hockey League (CHL) in 2001.
 The Ice Bats finished first in their division in both the 2001–02 and 2002–03 season, making it to the championship game and losing to the Memphis RiverKings both times.

-On February 15, 2006, the Ice Bats left the Travis County Exposition Center and relocate to Chaparral Ice, near Austin's northeast border with neighboring Pflugerville.
-The Ice Bats cited scheduling conflicts at the Expo Center as the main reason for the move.
+On February 15, 2006, the Ice Bats left the Travis County Exposition Center and relocated to Chaparral Ice, near Austin's northeast border with neighboring Pflugerville.
+They cited scheduling conflicts at the Expo Center as the main reason for the move.
 Chaparral Ice proved to be an unsuccessful venue and seated only 500 fans.
 For the 2006–07 season, they were affiliated with the Minnesota Wild of the National Hockey League and the Houston Aeros of the American Hockey League.
-The team was coached by former National Hockey League player Brent Hughes from 1999 to 2003 and again from 2007 to 2008.
+The team was coached by former National Hockey League player Brent Hughes from 1999 to 2003, and again from 2007 to 2008.

 In May 2008, the team announced it was leaving Austin due to lack of fan support at Chaparral Ice center, which had a maximum seating capacity of 500.
 Anticipated competition with the announced Texas Stars of the AHL was also cited as a factor.
 The team attempted to relocate to Ford Arena in Beaumont, Texas, for the 2008–09 season, but was unsuccessful.

 In 2021, a new junior team was launched using the Ice Bats' name in the North American 3 Hockey League.
+The team currently plays at the Ice And Field in Cedar Park Texas.
+In 2023, the Austin Jr Ice bats were formed, with age divisions from 8u to 16u.